Fofir/-node-aws-cli/README.md

-# nodejs-aws-cli
+# node-aws-cli
-Docker image with node js and AWS CLI
+Docker image with the latest Node.js version and the AWS CLI